 Extra Biofilm Surface

-Biofilm is a collection of bacteria, algae, fungi and other multi-cellular organisms that form a layer on the surface of everything that is in your aquarium.
-It forms a coating on the plants, the glass, the hardscape and the sponge of your filter.
-On the leaves, when they are submerged in water, the biofilm has a lot of extra surfaces to grow.
-These microorganisms will develop and consume and breakdown the leave and, at the same time are a food source for your shrimp.
-The biofilm on these leaves combined with the particles of the leave itself breaking down will have all the right nutrients of the biofilm and the leave combined.
+The biofilm on these leaves combined with the particles of the leave themselves breaking down will have all the proper nutrients of the biofilm and the leave combined.
 This biofilm surface is, therefore, an excellent food source for your shrimp and shrimplets.
 Especially for the little shrimplets that still have a problem with the larger food particles you feed your adult shrimp.

 In general, shrimp love to eat biofilm

-When leaves break down in your aquarium, it also releases trace elements and different things in the water that are beneficial to fish and shrimp, even if they wouldn’t consume the biofilm and the decaying leave.
+As leaves break down in your aquarium, they release trace elements that benefit fish and shrimp, even if they don’t consume the biofilm or decaying leaves.

 Catappa Leaves Lower pH

-It will take about two weeks for the leave te start breaking down.
-Depending on how many shrimp and snails, it can take about two months until there is nothing but the skeleton (leave vanes) of the leave remaining.
+It will take about two weeks for the leave to start breaking down.
+Depending on how many shrimp and snails are, it can take about two months until there is nothing but the skeleton (leave vanes) of the leave remaining.

 How Many Indian Almond Leaves per Gallon?

-If you don’t like the sight of the big leaves in your tank, you can break them up into smaller pieces and scatter them behind some plants or rocks.
+If you don’t like seeing the big leaves in your tank, you can break them into smaller pieces and scatter them behind some plants or rocks.

-You can pre-soak the leave a couple of days till they have given off some of the tannins.
-This will reduce the coloration quite a bit.
-The advantage is that the leaves will sink to the bottom right away when you use them in your aquarium.
-If you want to get rid of almost all the tannins (and most of the beneficial properties), you can boil the leaves before use.
-This way, like tea you can cook all the coloration out of the leaves.
+The advantage of pre-soaking, or boiling, is that the leaves will sink to the bottom immediately when used in your aquarium.
+If you want to eliminate almost all the tannins (and most beneficial properties), boil the leaves before use.
+This way, like tea, you can cook all the coloration out of the leaves.

 Boiling the Almond leaves will get them waterlogged fast.
 It will also make them release most of the tannins.
-If you place a high value to a crystal clear water tank, this is your best option.
+This is your best option if you place a high value on a crystal-clear water tank.
 This way, your shrimp can still benefit from the biofilm and the trace elements in the leaves, and you won’t get a slight tint in your water.
-The downside to this is that you will boil out most of the Antifungal and Antibacterial properties of your leaves.
+The downside is that you will boil out most of your leaves’ Antifungal and Antibacterial properties.

-Weighing them down with a heavy object will keep them submerged until they are enough waterlogged to stay down by themselves.
-Eventually, the leaves will remain down, but if you don’t want to wait for this, or you don’t want random chance determining where your leave will end up, this can be a great option.
+Weighing them down with a heavy object will submerge them until they are waterlogged enough to stay down by themselves.
+Eventually, the leaves will remain down, but if you don’t want to wait for this, or you don’t want a random chance to determine where your leave will end up, this can be a great option.

 Usually, the leaves will still have a little stem where they were attached to the branch they grew on.
-You can use this small piece to stick the leave in the substrate or wedge it in between a bit of hardscape if you have any.
+You can use this small piece to stick the leave in the substrate or wedge it between a bit of hardscape.

-By far, the easiest thing to do is just put it in the tank and wait till it sinks by itself.
+By far, the easiest thing to do is just put it in the tank and wait until it sinks.
 In the aquarium, the leave will, and when it is waterlogged, it will fall to the bottom.
 It will usually take a couple of days for the leaves to sink.